 If you’re married to a combat vet, there’s a good chance you can relate.
 Flashbacks in veterans are a common problem that soldiers and their spouses must learn how to deal with.
 14.6 percent of ex-POWs in one study reported flashbacks in the month leading up to the interview, while 60 percent of Vietnam veterans reported flashbacks.

-Sometimes vets can’t tell the flashback from reality.
-They might stay somewhat connected to reality or lose touch altogether.
-Sometimes they feel like the enemy is there with them in the room, and their lives are in danger once again.
+During a flashback, vets might stay somewhat connected to reality or lose touch altogether.
+Sometimes they can’t tell the flashback from reality.
+They may feel like the enemy is there with them in the room, and their lives are in danger once again.

 It’s like the war never ended.